paipeline/Aigues_De_Barcelona/README.md

 ## About the project

-The project consists of analysis and prediction of water consumption measured by meters with the factors: industry, domestic and tourism according to the geographical region during the course of 2019 - 2021:
+The project consists of the data analysis and the prediction of water consumption measured by meters with the factors: industry, domestic and tourism according to the geographical region during the course of 2019 - 2021:

 our website link:
 > https://junjielyu13.github.io/AiguaDeBarcelona_DataChallenge>